mrankitgupta/Data-Analyst-Roadmap/README.md

 <h1 align="center">My #66DaysOfData Journey into Data Analytics 📊</h1>

-**I am sharing my journey of 66DaysofData into Data Analytics by participating in Ken Jee's #66daysofdata challenge**
+**I am sharing my Journey of 66DaysofData into Data Analytics by participating in Ken Jee's #66daysofdata challenge**

 ## Technologies used ⚙️